Acercandr0/Latin-Accent/README.md

 # Latin Accent 🦊

-**Latin Accent** is a custom Firefox theme for Windows that enhances your browser with translucent UI surfaces and leverages your system’s **accent color** for a sleek, modern look.
-It's inspired by minimalist design trends while keeping things bold, personal, and responsive.
+Latin Accent is a custom Firefox theme for Windows that leverages your system's accent color to create translucent UI surfaces for a sleek, modern aesthetic.
+It embodies the concept of an "accent" as both a personalized visual tone and a vibrant, expressive characteristic.

 ![Preview 1](./Previews/prev1.png)
 ![Preview 2](./Previews/prev2.png)